f5devcentral/f5-big-iq-lab/docs/class3/module2/lab2.rst

 |

-You should see a *Deploying application changes...* yellow banner indicating the deployment is on going.
+You should see a spinner indicating the deployment is on going.

 5. An alarm is raised showing the wrong pool member.

-.. note:: The monitors for the default templates are set to 1 minute in order to reducing the probability that with a network issue
+Notice couple events are showing the alarm on the analytics charts.

 .. image:: ../pictures/module2/img_module2_lab2_4.png
   :align: center